2.5 GenAI Prompting

 With practice and experimentation, you will develop a broader knowledge of the capabilities of different genAI models, which will enable you to quickly shift to the tools that will meet particular purposes.

-Creating Graphs: While several applications such as Graphy are available to assist in creating beautiful AI generated graphic aids, there may be times when working with large data sets that you would want to work with a genAI model such as ChatGPT Plus with the Advanced Data Analysis (formerly Code Interpreter) (Gewirtz, 2023).
-To gain access to this plug in you must have a subscription to the model and access the plug in through the settings.
+Creating Graphs: While several applications such as Graphy are available to assist in creating beautiful AI generated graphic aids, there may be times when working with large data sets that you would want to work with a genAI application such as ChatGPT’s Advanced Data Analysis (formerly Code Interpreter) (Gewirtz, 2023).
+(Previously, access to this plug was available only with a subscription; however, with the release of GPT-4o, Advanced Data Analysis will be available for free to all.)
 With this combination, you can create the graphics by uploading data (in any number of formats—CVS, Excel, and TXT files—and providing specific requests for the type of graphic aid that would best represent that data (MIT, n.d.).

-As such, prompts should not only ask the model to read the data file that you upload, but also customize the graphic aid using the parameters you provide.
+Note: For better performance, consider uploading your file first, then provide the prompt instructions for how you want the data to be analyzed.
+As such, prompts should not only ask the model to read the data file that you upload, but also customize the desired graphic aid using the parameters you provide.
 Watch this video to find out more about how to create graphic elements using ChatGPT (Downing, 2023).

 Prompting strategies for image creation must include highly descriptive language if users want to direct the model towards producing images true to purpose.
 The descriptions should direct the model in any or a combination of the following areas—among so many others: